 These days, there are hundreds of e-Commerce solutions to pick from – all with their advantages and limitations.
 The most popular among them include Magento eCommerce, BigCommerce, WordPress, and Shopify, just to name a few.

 But what satisfies one company will not necessarily work for another.
-To make an informed decision, you need to decide what it is you need to achieve and then match the capabilities of each.
-We’re going to glance at the key difference between the two most successful platforms, Magento and WordPress that will help you to take the right decision.
+You need to decide what it is required to achieve and then match the capabilities of each.
+We’re going to glance at the key difference between the two most successful platforms, Magento and WordPress.

 Assessing your own business

-- Current revenue from online sales – if the overall business revenue is driven by online sales, or you individually have an online presence, then the CMS may not be the benefit for you.
-The specific eCommerce solutions are devised to address the more complex process of high-level transactions.
+- Current revenue from online sales – Overall business revenue is driven by online sales.
+If you individually want an online presence, then the CMS may not benefit you.

 - Complex buying process – how much customization is required to execute the checkout method fit your online store?
 By default, maximum solutions provide a similar cart/checkout experience.
 However, if your business model needs customizing the checkout then picking a platform that has flexibility is imperative.
 As a significant rule, it’s always beneficial to obtain a solution that suits 100% rather than purchases a 90% fit that needs 10% customization.